Floppy/Marlin-Bitmaps/README.md

 Pull requests are welcomed - please add your header file to the appropriate directory with a unique name, and include an image of the resulting display in the PR.

 No offensive or NSFW images will be accepted.
-See CONTRIBUTING.md for more information.
+See CONTRIBUTING.md and CODE_OF_CONDUCT.md for more information.